 The Azores archipelago is a paradise for nature lovers.
 The rugged terrain and beautiful scenery will give you so much to explore.

 The 9 islands that make up the Azores are not inhabited by many people, the population is small with only 1.7% making for expatriates.
-Which may or may not be an advantage for those looking to live in the Azores.
+Which may or may not be advantageous for those looking to live in the Azores.

 Are the cheapest areas in Portugal any good?

-Contrary to most beliefs, Portugal has so much to offer other than Lisbon, Porto, or the Algarve.
+Contrary to most beliefs, Portugal has much to offer besides Lisbon, Porto, or the Algarve.